-Now a lot of people will tell you that freelancing involves a lot of hard work, we’re not denying that being your own boss has some downfalls, but the pro’s more than make up for it.
-There are a number of reasons why contracting could be a very good move for you.
+Now, a lot of people will tell you that contracting involves a lot of hard work, but the benefits are well worth it.
+There are plenty of reasons why contracting could be a move worth considering.

-The first thing that most people think of is the financial benefits, and these are of course very compelling.
-For example:
+One of the first things that most people think of is the financial benefits.

-- An average contractor rate can easily be double that of a full-time employee, or even more
+- An average contractor rate is much more than that of a full-time employee.

-- Mobile Developer Contractors are paid very high rates due to their skills and the flexible nature of the relationship and the fact that many positions can be relatively short-term.
+- Mobile developer contractors are paid high rates due to their skills, and the flexible nature of the relationship, and the fact that many positions can be relatively short-term.

-- Depending on your individual skills, the state of the industry in which you work (or the market in general) and the location of a contract, you can command very high rates of pay.
+- Depending on your individual skills, the state of the industry in which you work and the location of a contract, you can command high rates of pay.

-- You have the choice to contract through an Umbrella company or your own Limited company.
-Your own limited company is the most tax efficient way possible and isn’t as hard or time-consuming as you might think, click here for our 1,2,3 guide to going limited.
+- You have the choice to contract through an umbrella company or your own limited company.
+The limited company route is the most tax-efficient way of operating.

-As your own boss, you make your own choices- something which can be very satisfying and extremely enjoyable!
-For example:
+As your own boss, you can make your own choices.
+This can be extremely enjoyable, some of the perks include:

-- You have the freedom to work when you choose, where you choose and for however long you like.
+- You have the freedom to work when and where you choose, and for however long you want.

 - Changing a contract can often be far easier than changing jobs.

-- Contractors can take an as much or as little holiday as they prefer, most permanent employed people don’t get paid for any holiday entitlement unused during the year, as a contractor you will.
+- Contractors can take as much or as little holiday as they prefer, there’s no set holiday allowance.

-- The company you work for is not your employer, but is instead your client, which puts a whole different flavour on the relationship!
+- The company you work for is not your employer but is your client.

 - Contract roles will give you much more flexibility when it comes to agreeing on working conditions.

-- You have the opportunity to develop your career in a way that suits your personal circumstances at any given time.
+- You can develop your career in a way that suits your personal circumstances at any given time.

 And now some downsides . . .

 You now know all the pros and cons of contracting, so if this sounds like the direction you wish to take on your Mobile Developer career path, and would appreciate some further guidance, please get in touch.
 We’ve been providing expert accountancy advice and helping contractors to focus on doing what they do best since 1992.